xNok/mend-renovate-ce-ee-exporter/README.md

 ## Credit

-The structure of tis project is taken from [mvisonneau/gitlab-ci-pipelines-exporter](https://github. com/mvisonneau/gitlab-ci-pipelines-exporter).
+The structure of this project is taken from (mvisonneau/gitlab-ci-pipelines-exporter)[https://github.com/mvisonneau/gitlab-ci-pipelines-exporter].
 Looking into this project was a great opportunity to get started with exporter and telemetry setup in Go in general.